Vaadasch/certbot/README.md

 To prevent errors, 0 or FALSE will do reals certificates.
 To force the use of SERVERNAMES variable in tests, set TEST to SERVERNAMES (I don't think that's needed for real environment)

+Oh, last thing.
+If you set periodicity and need to see immediatly what's what, just execute once the /wrap/script.sh.

 # Exemples
 ### Minimalist
 ```